 Yeah…I learned the hard way that thinking you’re in better shape than you are can cost you.

-Of course they aren’t really your customers to begin with.
-They’re just people who need services that both you and your competition both provide.
+Of course, they aren’t really your customers, to begin with.
+They’re just people who need services that both you and your competition provide.
 And to keep them calling you, you need to take an honest look at your customer list and see who’s used you in the last 90 days.
 For example: If you see that some of the repair shops haven’t called you in a while—it could be that they’re just slow right now, but don’t let that lull you into a false sense of security.
-And by all means don’t ignore them.
+And by all means, don’t ignore them.

 So what does it look like?
 How do you treat repair shop owners right and win their business?

 - Among many things, honesty means telling the truth about ETA’s.
-If you can’t get to it within the allotted time say so.
+If you can’t get a tow truck there within the allotted time, say so.

 - And if you mess up and damage something—say a car or a customer relationship…Confess your sins immediately.